TMHBBV/unbxdocs./docs/Browse/feed/prepare-your-catalog.md

 * Ensure all attributes are defined in the schema.
 * Ensure your catalog file is in JSON format.
 * Field names are case-sensitive.
-* Field names should start with alphabets or underscore.
-It can be alphanumeric, can have hyphens and underscores.
-It cannot contain special characters, spaces in between words, or end with an underscore.
+* Field names should start with an alphabet or underscore.
+They can be alphanumeric, have hyphens, or underscores.
+They cannot contain special characters, spaces between words, or end with an underscore.
 * Do not send fields that have null values.